 If the affected individual is wearing contact lenses, they need to be removed.
 The eyes should then be flushed with water or normal saline solution for 20 to 30 minutes or longer if necessary, lifting the upper and lower lids occasionally.

-This post is not intended to scare anyone, or deter people from using isopropyl alcohol in their manufacturing process, but to encourage awareness and safety practices that can prevent accidents from occurring.
 The more informed users are of the dangers of products, the easier it is to maintain safety.
 When using IPA in a workplace, make sure all of the employees are trained in the proper use of isopropyl alcohol, have access to safety equipment, and understand the symptoms of poisoning so that they can recognize it in themselves or others.

-Production Automation offers not only the IPA itself, but also the safety wear and products end users should be implementing when using isopropyl alcohol.
+Production Automation offers not only offer the IPA itself, but also the safety wear and products end users should be implemented when using isopropyl alcohol.
 Click any of the links below to find relevant products, or contact us at 888-903-0333 or [email protected] if you would like a quote, recommendations, or have questions.